 There are three different options available for students currently enrolled in SBISD.

-The first option, Credit by Exam without Prior Instruction is governed by EHDC (Local).
-Elementary and Middle school students enrolled in first through eighth grade wishing to accelerate to the next grade level must score 80% or better on criterion referenced tests in Language Arts, Mathematics, Science and Social Studies for the grade they wish to accelerate.
-Kindergarten students wishing to accelerate go through the Director of Early Childhood.
+1. The first option, Credit by Exam without Prior Instruction is governed by EHDC (Local).
+Elementary and Middle school students enrolled in first through eighth grade wishing to accelerate to the next grade level must score 80% or better on criterion referenced tests in Language Arts, Mathematics, Science, and Social Studies for the grade they wish to accelerate.
+Parents of kindergarten students wishing to accelerate may contact the Director of Early Childhood.

 High school students may gain course credit toward graduation by scoring 80% or higher on a criterion referenced test which thoroughly tests the essential knowledge and skills in the applicable course.
-In addition, students attempting credit in courses which are required for graduation and have an accompanying End of Course Exam, are not required to take the EOC for that course.
+In addition, students who receive credit by exam (without prior instruction) in courses required for graduation which have an accompanying End of Course Exam are not required to take the EOC for that course.

-The second option, Credit by Exam with Prior Instruction is governed by EHDB (Local).
+2. The second option, Credit by Exam with Prior Instruction is governed by EHDB (Local).
 A student must have had demonstrable prior instruction, as determined by the district on the basis of a review of the student’s educational records.
-Prior Instruction must be approved prior to the student sitting for the exam.
+Prior instruction must be approved before the student completes the exam.

 Students with prior instruction must earn a grade of 75% or above on the examination in order to receive credit.
-In addition, students who receive credit by exam (with prior instruction) in courses required for graduation and have an accompanying End of Course Exam must pass the EOC for that course.
+In addition, students who receive credit by exam (with prior instruction) in courses required for graduation which have an accompanying End of Course Exam are required to pass the EOC for that course.

-The third option, Credit by Exam for Foreign Language, is governed under both EHDB and EHDC (Local) and the Administrative Regulations associated with both policies.
+3. The third option, Credit by Exam for Languages Other Than English, is governed under both EHDB and EHDC (Local) and the Administrative Regulations associated with both policies.
 Students may earn up to four credits per language.